 Ease of Installation

-In as much as it’s difficult to tell whether a given fifth wheel hitch is easy to install, you can still check on some few aspects.
+In as much as it’s difficult to tell whether a given fifth wheel hitch is easy to install, you can still check on a few aspects.
 The most important thing to look for is the set-up kit.

 A package with a complete kit will save you on a grand scale, especially if you’re not a seasoned DIYer.
-Take, for example; custom rails will perfectly fit on the factory-drilled holes of specific trucks.
+Take, for example; custom rails that will perfectly fit the factory-drilled holes of specific trucks.
 In case you go for a universal rail, you’ll have to personally drill the holes through the vehicle’s frame before the installation.

 Most fifth wheel hitches are made of steel or aluminum.
 However, you can still find those that consist of fiberglass, tungsten, copper, or nickel.

 If you want something that can endure heavyweight capacity without being prone to dents, steel is the go-to option.
 Some manufacturers would combine stainless steel with nickel or any other alloy to achieve maximum strength and durability.

 Likewise, you should not overlook the fifth wheel hitch finish.
 Ensure it is glossy or it has a powder coat polish for preventing rusts and corrosions.

 The capacity of your truck bed plays a significant role when determining the fifth wheel hitch that fits the bill.

 I’ll explain.
 When making a turn, a trailer is likely to hit the vehicle’s cab especially when its bed is 6.5-feet or less.
 A slider hitch comes in hand as it gives adequate clearance within the range of 10” to 15”.